-The Protection Against Discrimination Act,34 the special integrated anti-discrimination law, bans discrimination on grounds of sex, race, national origin, ethnicity, human genome, nationality, origin, religion or faith, education, beliefs, political affiliation, personal or public status, disability, age, sexual orientation, family status, property status, or any other ground provided for by law or international treaty Bulgaria is party to.
+The Protection Against Discrimination Act,13 the special integrated anti-discrimination law, bans discrimination on grounds of sex, race, national origin, ethnicity, human genome, nationality, origin, religion or faith, education, beliefs, political affiliation, personal or public status, disability, age, sexual orientation, family status, property status, or any other ground provided for by law or international treaty Bulgaria is party to.

-2.1.1 Definition of the grounds of unlawful discrimination within the Directives a) How does national law on discrimination define the following terms: racial or ethnic origin, religion or belief, disability, age, sexual orientation?
-Is there a definition of disability at the national level and how does it compare with the concept adopted by the European Court of Justice in case C-13/05, Chacón Navas, Paragraph 43, according to which "the concept of 'disability' must be understood as referring to a limitation which results in particular from physical, mental or psychological impairments and which hinders the participation of the person concerned in professional life"?
+2.1.1 Definition of the grounds of unlawful discrimination within the Directives ii) religion or belief,

+- a) How does national law on discrimination define the following terms: (the expert can provide first a general explanation under a) and then has to provide an answer for each ground) - i) racial or ethnic origin, iii) disability.
+Is there a definition of disability at the national level and how does it compare with the concept adopted by the Court of Justice of the European Union in Case C-13/05, Chacón Navas, Paragraph 43, according to which "the concept of 'disability' must be understood as referring to a limitation which results in particular from physical, mental or psychological impairments and which hinders the participation of the person concerned in professional life"?

-Racial/ethnic origin and age are not defined at all.
+Racial/ethnic origin is not defined at all.

 Religion/belief is not defined under discrimination law.

-Sexual orientation is defined under the Protection Against Discrimination Act, § 1.10 Additional Provision, as "heterosexual, homosexual or bisexual orientation."
-Disability is defined under the Integration of Persons with Disabilities Act, § 1.1 Additional Provision, as "any loss or impairment of the anatomical structure, physiology, or psychology of an individual."35 (This would be the definition to apply in disability discrimination cases too.
+Disability is defined under the Integration of Persons with Disabilities Act, § 1.1 Additional Provision, as "any loss or impairment of the anatomical structure, physiology, or psychology of an individual."14 (This would be the definition to apply in disability discrimination cases too.
 In practice, however, it rarely, if at all, has come to this.
 Judges rarely examine whether the disability alleged corresponds to a particular legal definition.
 This is largely because cases so far heard have implicated clear, unquestionable disability.)
 This definition is broader than the concept of disability elaborated by the ECJ in case C -13/05 as it does not require the limitation to result in "hinder[ing] the participation of the person concerned in professional life".
 The impairment/ limitation itself is sufficient, regardless of what result it may have on the individual's professional life.
 Further, this national definition is broader in material scope because it applies to any field, including but not limited to, professional life.

-35 The Integration of Persons with Disabilities Act contains equality norms, as well as other rules on disability.
+14 The Integration of Persons with Disabilities Act contains equality norms, as well as other rules on disability.

-34 Adopted 30.09.2003, in force as of 01.01.2004.
+13 Adopted 30.09.2003, in force as of 01.01.2004.